HomeMy WebLinkAboutOrdinance 1655 N.C.S. 06/23/1986FECTIV AT

 intersections by the developer to accommodate adequate turning

-movements or acceleration/.deceleration lanes.
+movements or acceleration/deceleration' lanes.

 4. Access road connection to Western Avenue shall be completed